MatthewStanciu/CryptocurrencyTutorial/README.md

    own base58 encoding class, so I used Python's libraries, which must be installed before you can run these files.

    Simply run **pip install base58** and **pip install ecdsa** in your terminal to install the libraries I used.
+   For Python 2, you may have to do a user install or it will fail.
+For example, **pip install ecdsa --user**

    I will definitely make my own base58 encoder in the future, and I will probably make my own ECDSA class (but probably not because it's really complicated)